-Flowers & plants via air freight to Mexico
+Flowers & Plants by Air Freight to Mexico

-Expert transport of Flowers & plants from the Netherlands to Mexico.
-IATA category perishables, flight time approximately 11.5 hours from Schiphol.
+Specialized transport of Flowers & Plants from the Netherlands to Mexico.
+IATA category perishables, flight time approx. 11.5 hours from Schiphol.

 Specifications & requirements